Difference Between Vedic Religion and Hinduism

 The term “Vedic religion” is used to denote the religious traditions and beliefs of the ancient Vedic civilization of India.

-While the ancient traditions and myths of the Vedic civilization are still practised by a minority in India and have had a significant impact on other Indian religions, the term “Vedic religion” is often used to denote Hinduism as it is known today.
+While a minority in India still practises the ancient traditions and myths of the Vedic civilization and have had a significant impact on other Indian religions, the term “Vedic religion” is used to denote Hinduism as it is known today.

-Although the Vedas (the most ancient texts of Hinduism) are among the most important sacred texts in Hinduism, it is not a religion in the Western sense because Hindus are not indoctrinated into a specific set of beliefs and practices.
+Although the Vedas (the most ancient texts of Hinduism) are among the most important sacred texts in Hinduism, it is not a religion in the Western sense because Hindus are not indoctrinated into specific beliefs and practices.

-Followers believe in a supreme being and other deities and practices what are referred to as yoga and meditation.
-The Vedic religion has been associated with Hinduism, but it’s a bit different.
+Followers believe in a supreme being and other deities and practice what are referred to as yoga and meditation.
+The Vedic religion has been associated with Hinduism, but it’s different.

 Followers believe that the supreme being is the first and original being.
 Everything else is created from it.

-They worshipped the elements of the Earth-like Agni, Vayu, etc. The followers of the Vedic religion usually perform rituals, worship God through prayer and take part in festivals.
+They worshipped the elements of the Earth-like Agni, Vayu, etc. The followers of the Vedic religion perform rituals, worship God through prayer and participate in festivals.

 What is Hinduism?